How I Changed My Arrogant Self

 By Jingwei, USA

-Almighty God says, “Every step of God’s work—whether it be harsh words, or judgment, or chastisement—makes man perfect, and is absolutely appropriate.
+says, “Every step of God’s work—whether it be harsh words, or judgment, or chastisement—makes man perfect, and is absolutely appropriate.
 Never throughout the ages has God done work such as this; today, He works within you so that you appreciate His wisdom.
 Although you have suffered some pain within you, your hearts feel steadfast and at peace; it is your blessing to be able to enjoy this stage of the work of God.
 Regardless of what you are able to gain in the future, all that you see of God’s work in you today is love.
 If man does not experience God’s judgment and refinement, his actions and fervor will always remain at surface level, and his disposition will always remain unchanged.
 Does this count as having been gained by God?
 Today, although there is still much within man that is arrogant and conceited, man’s disposition is much more stable than before.
 God’s dealing with you is done in order to save you, and although you may feel some pain at the time, the day will come when there occurs a change in your disposition.
-At that time, you will look back and see how wise the work of God is, and at that time you will be able to truly understand God’s will” (“Only by Experiencing Painful Trials Can You Know the Loveliness of God” in The Word Appears in the Flesh).
+At that time, you will look back and see how wise the work of God is, and at that time you will be able to truly understand God’s will” (“Only by Experiencing Painful Trials Can You Know the Loveliness of God” in ).
 I used to think that just enthusiasm and willingness to pay a price in my duty could gain God’s approval.
 I didn’t focus on accepting His words’ judgment and chastisement or pursuing dispositional change.
 I just did my duty being arrogant and dictatorial.
 I constrained and harmed brothers and sisters, and damaged the church’s work.
 I eventually saw that without God’s judgment and chastisement, my corrupt disposition couldn’t be cleansed and changed and I could never do my duty well to satisfy God.
 I’ve truly experienced that God’s judgment and chastisement are our salvation.

 In 2016 I was given the duty of a set designer.
 I was thrilled, thinking, “I studied interior design and have over four years of experience in the field.
 I’ll have to make full use of my professional skills to do this well and satisfy God.”
 After that, I learned skills with brothers and sisters and we fellowshiped on principles.
 I started to see some results in my duty after a while.
 When I heard someone say, “You guys did a nice job on this set.
 It’s really realistic,” though I replied saying it was God’s guidance, what I thought was, “Well of course, don’t you know who designed it?
 I’m a professional!”
 I started walking with my head held high and I spoke more loudly.
 When I saw some mistakes in other team members’ duties, I looked down on them.
 I stopped discussing set arrangements with them.
 I figured since I’d studied design, there was no need, that it was a waste of time since they’d go with my ideas anyway.
 I’d work on the design on my own and then go discuss it with the director.